The Malawian Sex Cleansing Tradition and How Theresa Kachindamoto And Memory Banda Are Blazing A Trail In Malawi

 Kusasa Fumbi is at best described as ‘Sexual Cleansing/Education’.
 It is an initiation for both boys and girls and its aim is to get rid of sexual inexperience by practising.
 In line with Malawian tradition, girls and boys are taken to separate camps to get initiated.
 At these camps, they have instructors, older (wo)men who teach them varying sexual positions and for the girls, they are taught that it is ‘sexual cleansing’ and they need to learn it so they can properly understand how to ‘please men’.
 A refusal to join in the rite of passage would amount to been considered a social outcast.
 Most of the girls are forced to join by their parents/guardian.

 At the camp, a man nicknamed a ‘hyena’ or ‘fisi’, has unprotected sexual intercourse with the girls as part of this rite of passage.
-No one teaches about the health complications that may result from this.
-All the girls are taught is how to respect their elders, obey their parents and please men.
+Very little is taught to the girls about the health complications that may result from this.
 Understandably, not all traditional practices require abolishment as they may be rooted in good intentions but many need modification to incorporate modern and crucial health practices.

 Two women who have flagged a movement against this practice are- Theresa Kachindamoto and Memory Banda.